Enabling the AI Copilot

 As mentioned in the Application Configuration reference, AI Copilot has its own configuration section with properties starting with ai-copilot.
 By default, the AI Copilot feature is disabled, and you’ll need to set the ai-copilot.enabled property to true.

-The other important configuration property if the LLM implementation you’d like to use.
-As stated in the overview, today’s only available option is openai.
+The other important configuration property is the LLM implementation you’d like to use.
+As stated in the overview, today’s only available option is OpenAI.

 OpenAI properties